fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Proceeding from part <i>n</i> to part <i>n+1</i> is not sensible before enough know-how of the topics in part <i>n</i>  has been achieved.
 In pedagogic terms, the course uses [Mastery Learning](https://en.wikipedia.org/wiki/Mastery_learning), and you are only intended to proceed to the next part after doing enough of the exercises of the previous part.

-You are expected to do <i>at least</i> all of the exercises that are not marked with an asterisk(*).
-Exercises marked with an asterisk count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next part.
+In parts 1-4 you are expected to do <i>at least</i> all of the exercises that are not marked with an asterisk(*).
+Exercises marked with an asterisk count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next parts.
+Parts 5- do not have asterisk marked exercises since there is no simillar dependency on previous parts.

-The speed of completing the course is flexible, and exercises can be submitted until 23:59 [EET](https://en.wikipedia.org/wiki/Eastern_European_Time) on 1 March 2022.
+The speed of completing the course is flexible, and exercises can be submitted until 23:59 [EET](https://en.wikipedia.org/wiki/Eastern_European_Time) on 1 March 2023.

-However, note that the deadline for taking exam for University of Helsinki credits is 10.1.2022.
+However, note that the deadline for taking exam for University of Helsinki credits is 10.1.2023.

 Exercise completion time statistics can be found via the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).